Discerneco/CeLeste-CMS/Documentation/celeste-cms-architecture.md

 # CeLeste CMS Platform

 ## Project Overview
-CeLeste CMS is a flexible content management platform that will power multiple bilingual websites.
-The first implementation will be a Temple reunion and fundraising website.
+CeLeste CMS is a flexible multilanguage content management platform (similar to a WordPress competitor).
+The first implementation will be a Temple reunion and fundraising website with bilingual support.

 ### Temple Reunion Site Features
 A bilingual (Brazilian Portuguese and American English) website with two main features: